ansible/ansible/docs/docsite/rst/intro_getting_started.rst

 .. code-block:: bash

-   $ ansible all -m ping
+   $ ansible -i ~/ansible/hosts all -m ping

 Ansible will attempt to remote connect to the machines using your current user name, just like SSH would.
 To override the remote user name, just use the '-u' parameter.